Tribal Loans Online

 Tribal Loan Terms and Fees

-Here is the illustrative examplefor a $500 tribal loan with a 6-month repayment term:
+Here is an example of a $500 tribal installment loan with a 6-month repayment term:

 - Amount Financed: $500.00